uport-project/veramo-website/docs/guides/cli.md

 ## Advanced

-Coming soon: We will cover more advanced features such as selective disclosure, presentations and messages.
+Coming soon: We will cover more advanced features such as selective disclosure, presentations, and messages.